"Happy faces and delicious food smells greeted me as I first walked the halls of ICE. I knew instantly, this was the place for me."

 10. The possibility to save time and money...on your schedule.

-The right price, at the right time: Among New York’s most respected culinary diploma programs, ICE is one of the most value-driven options.
+The right price, at the right time: Among New York’s most respected culinary diploma programs, and now with a second campus in Los Angeles, ICE is one of the most value-driven options.
 From our in-depth curriculum to opportunities for networking and volunteering, to externships that gain you experience and firsthand connections in the food and hospitality industry, we pride ourselves on our comprehensive approach to culinary education.
 And when it comes to course schedules, no school has more options than ICE.
 We have convenient morning, afternoon, evening, weekend and even late night classes starting each month throughout the year.
 There is even a three-day weekly schedule that meets Sunday, Monday, and Tuesday night.
 These unique schedules are designed to make it as easy as possible for you to fit culinary school into your busy life.
 (Watch one student discuss her experience balancing a full-time job and school.)

 11. A rich menu of extracurricular options.